Posted by PCE DENTAL IMPLANT CENTER Dec 06, 2019

 Depending on the type of sedation or anesthesia that you choose, you can be fully conscious (but relaxed) or even to the point that you’re not aware of what’s going on around you.
 Of course, the deeper the sedative is, the drowsier you’ll feel afterward.
 It’s important to have a friend or family member accompany you to our Conroe sleep dentistry office!

 More often than not, most dentists tend to only offer one or two types of sedation or analgesia in their office.
-But when you see a specialist like Dr. Kip Saunders, you have access to onsite, safe sedation dentistry at varying levels.
+But when you see a specialist, you have access to onsite, safe sedation dentistry at varying levels.
 You can choose the one that’s best for you, as opposed to having to be restricted to the only one that the practice offers.

 Here are the three most common types of sedation dentistry, each of which is offered by our expert dentist in The Woodlands: